tethysplatform/tethys/docs/recipes/geoserver/geoserver_shape_file_upload.rst

 Upload Shapefile
 ################

 Go to the page in your app with your new form and you should see a new file input ("Browse" button or something similar) and your submit button.
 Click the "Browse" button and upload one of the shapefiles from the files you downloaded.
 Remember, for the shapefile to be valid you need to select at least the files with the extensions: "shp", "shx", and "dbf".
-Press submit to uplaod those files.
+Press submit to upload those files.

 Now use the GeoServer web admin interface (`<http://localhost:8181/geoserver/web/>`_) to verify that the layers were successfully uploaded.
 Look for layers belonging to the workspace name you assigned in your  `WORKSPACE` variable earlier.